noahanutta/Rago-Components/README.md

 |Total Vehicle Solutions|In Progress|Not Started|

 ## To Do:
- For each product, there needs to be the coordinate data-objects and the image indicator overlay.
+ 1. Add To Cart Button
+ 2. Product indicators need to be clickable

+### Far Future:
+ 1. Potentially include front-angle image as well.
+ 2. 3D Rendered